nickreynolds/nextjs-xyflow-error/README.md

 # NextJS + ReactFlow Error Demo App

-This app reproduces several errors encountered when trying to use the ReactFlow library in a NextJS app.
+This app reproduces 1 error encountered when trying to use the ReactFlow library in a NextJS app.

 This app was built by running `npx create-next-app@latest` with default options, then installing `@xyflow/react`, and building a very simple demo app based on the examples in the [React Flow Quickstart](https://reactflow.dev/learn).